adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/toc/v1/toc/README.md

 * Creates Table of Content from Header IDs

 ### Use Object
-The Table of Content component uses the `com.adobe.cq.wcm.core.components.models.TableOfContent` Sling model as its Use-object.
+The Table of Content component uses the `com.adobe.cq.wcm.core.components.models.Toc` Sling model as its Use-object.

 ### Edit Dialog Properties
 The following properties are written to JCR for the Table of Content component and are expected to be available as `Resource` properties: